rahular/BasicSearch/README.md

-## Basic Search - A simple positional/kgram based Search Engine.
+## Basic Search - A positional/kgram based Search Engine.

 ### Usage
-1. To run the program and get an interactive interface, type:
+1. To run the program and get an interactive interface, type: `./main.py`
-> ./main.py

-2. A set of books (text files) should be kept in the ./books folder from which the program builds the indices.
-Such a set is available [here](http://courses.cse.tamu.edu/caverlee/csce670/hw/books.zip).)
+2. A set of books should be kept in the ./books folder from which the program builds the indices.
+Such a set is available [here](http://courses.cse.tamu.edu/caverlee/csce670/hw/books.zip)
 3. To search for something, type your query into the command-line:
-> hello
-OR
-> h*o
-and any other combinations (only * supported)
+`what` OR `w*t` OR `*hat` OR `wha*` or any other combinations (only * supported)

 4. To get help, type `help` or `?`